pingcap/docs-cn/reference/system-databases/cluster-config.md

 # CLUSTER_CONFIG

-You can use the `CLUSTER_CONFIG` cluster configuration table to get the current configuration of all TiDB/PD/TiKV nodes in the cluster.
-For TiDB versions earlier than 4.0, you need to access the HTTP API of each node one by one to collect all component configurations.
+You can use the `CLUSTER_CONFIG` cluster configuration table to get the current configuration of all TiDB/PD/TiKV instances in the cluster.
+For TiDB versions earlier than 4.0, you need to access the HTTP API of each instance one by one to collect all component configurations.

 {{< copyable "sql" >}}